JOIN TODAY!

 The Scriptural Record

-The only verse of Scripture that anyone could appeal to in support of a threefold baptismal formula is Matthew 28: 19, in which Jesus commanded baptism in the name of the Father, and of the Son, and of the Holy Ghost.
+The only verse of Scripture that anyone could appeal to in support of a threefold baptismal formula is Matthew 28: 19, in which Yahushua commanded baptism in the name of the Father, and of the Son, and of the Holy Ghost.
 However, there is a very strong case which suggests that these words of Matthew 28:19 were not penned down by Matthew, but that there were added by Rome, many centuries later.
 For further study on the origin of this verse, we recommend that you view the following short video.